Rubia tinctorum

 Rubia tinctorum, the rose madder or common madder or dyer's madder, is a herbaceous perennial plant species belonging to the bedstraw and coffee family Rubiaceae.
+The type genus of the whole Rubiaceae family of around 80 flowering plants is called Rubia.

 Description

 The common madder can grow up to 1.5 m in height.
 The evergreen leaves are approximately 5–10 cm long and 2–3 cm broad, produced in whorls of 4–7 starlike around the central stem.
 It climbs with tiny hooks at the leaves and stems.
 The flowers are small (3–5 mm across), with five pale yellow petals, in dense racemes, and appear from June to August, followed by small (4–6 mm diameter) red to black berries.
-The roots can be over a metre long, up to 12 mm thick and the source of red dyes known as rose madder and Turkey red.
-It prefers loamy soils (sand and clay soil) with a constant level of moisture.
+The roots can be over a metre long, up to 12 mm thick and are the source of red dyes known as rose madder and Turkey red.
+It prefers loamy soils (sand and clay soil) with a constant level of moisture, as well as creek beds.
 Madder is used as a food plant by the larvae of some Lepidoptera species including the hummingbird hawk moth.